raisking/atl-wdi/homework/javaScript/data-modeling/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here
+Advantage: details of every train stops
+Disadvantage: Does not have how many numbers of stop train makes

 ### 6. Doctor Appointment App